Hookeo/DiscordDungeonBot/README.md

 This is a discord bot that allows users to create, sign up, view, or delete Mythic + Dungeon runs.

+##Installation
+ Clone or download a copy.
+ CD to your new directory.
+ Type 'npm install' to install the project dependencies.

 ##Motivation

 We began this project to help out our World of Warcraft guild, Ook for Brains(Dalaran).
 We wanted to create an easier way to organize Mythic + Dungeon's.
 Like most guilds, members asked